Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/sortStrings.md

 +++
 title = 'arrays.sortStrings'
 linkTitle = 'sortStrings'
-description = 'Sorts a string array alphabetically.' weight = 0 draft = false
+description = 'Sort a string array alphabetically.
+Arrange string array elements in alphabetical order from A to Z and return the sorted array.
+Part of the arrays namespace.' weight = 0 draft = false
 +++